Program Information: Children's Hospital of Michigan - Department Child Psychiatry & Psychology

 We are looking for applicants who have mastered the basic assessment and therapy skills and have demonstrated a true interest in becoming 1) a pediatric psychologist or 2) a pediatric neuropsychologist.
 We have dedicated training tracks for each.
 Please apply only to the track for which you are truly qualified and which matches your career path.
 We are also looking for applicants who have a combination of the flexibility, tactfulness, assertiveness, and positive life outlook necessary to work in a multidisciplinary setting with medically ill children and their families.
 Our internship has a commitment to attracting and training diverse interns.

-Those candidates selected for interviews on each track will receive a notification email by December 10, 2022.
+Those candidates selected for interviews on each track will receive a notification email by end of day on December 15, 2023.
 They will then be asked to rank their interview date preferences, and they will be scheduled.
-Those not receiving interviews will be notified by December 20, 2022.
+Those not receiving interviews will be notified by December 20, 2023.

-We plan to conduct all virtual interviews for December 2022 and January 2023.
+We plan to conduct all virtual interviews for December 2023 and January 2024.
 Approximately 20 individuals will be invited for virtual interviews on each track.
 Traditionally, four interviewees are scheduled on each interview day and are interviewed by the Director of Training and two other licensed psychologist supervisors for one hour per interview.
 These are individual, not group interviews.
 Two interviews start at 9 AM and end at 12 PM; two start at 1:30 PM and end at 4:30 PM.
-Photos are taken of all interviewees.
+Photos will be requested of all interviewees; these are optional.
 Interviewees headed for a career in pediatric neuropsychology will be scheduled for an interview with our pediatric neuropsychologist.
 Applicants who accept an interview cannot change the date of the interview although they can cancel it.
 Interviewees will have the opportunity to attend separate virtual "Intern Chats" where they can hear from current interns and ask questions.

 In addition to inquiring about assessment and treatment experiences, the faculty/ staff will ask the interviewee to describe their experiences working in health care, pediatric, or other medical settings.
 Successful applicants to our program have typically done a least one practicum in a pediatric medical, neuropsychological, or other health care setting or in some other way demonstrated their interest in pediatric psychology or pediatric neuropsychology.